-Arrive Edinburgh airport where you will be met by your chauffeur-guide.
-On your way into Edinburgh you’ll visit the Royal Yacht Britannia, the former yacht of the Royal family.
-From the elegant State Apartments to the gleaming Engine Room.
-See where Prince William and Prince Harry spent their summer holidays.
-Discover where kings and queens, world leaders and celebrities were wined and dined; from Frank Sinatra and Liz Taylor to Nelson Mandela and Sir Winston Churchill.
-Next, arrive at your hotel in central Edinburgh for a 2-night stay.
-Enjoy some time to relax, and settle into your accommodation before a welcome dinner with some whisky tastings at a local restaurant.
+Arrive at Edinburgh airport where you will be met by your driver-guide.
+On your way into Edinburgh, visit the Royal Yacht Britannia, the former yacht of the Royal family.
+From the elegant State Apartments to the gleaming Engine Room, see where the Royal family spent their summer holidays.
+You may enjoy refreshments or a light lunch at the Royal Deck Tea Room.
+Next, arrive at your hotel for a three-night stay.
+Enjoy a welcome dinner with your guide at a local restaurant and some whisky tasting.

 Day 2) Edinburgh